 I even wrote my list in the order of the store aisles to speed up my trip and to avoid extra temptation.

 5. Remove Your Payment Information

 Impulse-Me found all of this extremely annoying and stopped buying unnecessary items on Amazon.
-Success!